raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

       * Attempt to load firmware using USB device mode from the USB OTG port- see [usbboot](https://github.com/raspberrypi/usbboot).
         There is no timeout for RPIBOOT mode.

-## Bootloader self-update
+## Bootloader updates
-Since the ROM can only load `recovery.bin` from the SD/EMMC the second stage bootloader has the ability to update the EEPROM itself.
-This is enabled for USB, Network and NVMe boot modes unless `ENABLE_SELF_UPDATE=0` in the [bootloader configuration](../bcm2711_bootloader_config.md).
+The bootloader may also be updated before the firmware is started if a `pieeprom.upd` file is found.
+Please see the [bootloader eeprom](../booteeprom.md) page for more information about bootloader updates.